Saud Al Kabeer bin Abdulaziz Al Saud: Personal life

 Prince Saud married to Noura bint Abdul Rahman, the daughter of Abdul Rahman bin Faisal and sister of King Abdulaziz.
 Saud's brother, Mohammed, also married a daughter of Abdul Rahman, Mounira.
 And later on after Noura's death, Saud married Hessa, the daughter of King Abdulaziz.
 Prince Saud and Princess Noura had two daughters, Hassa and Al Jawhara, and a son, Mohammed who was a senior and respected prince due to his powerful tribal knowledge and connections.
 Princess Al Jawhara was one of King Faisal's spouses.
+They married in October 1935.

 Prince Saud and his wife, Noura, lived in Sharia Palace in Alkharag city.
 Then, they moved to the newly built Al Shamsiah Palace, outside Riyadh which is in the Al Murabba neighborhood.

-One of Prince Saud's great grandsons, Turki bin Saud bin Turki, was executed in October 2016 due to his killing of a friend in 2013.
+One of Prince Saud's great-grandsons, Turki bin Saud bin Turki, was executed in October 2016 due to his killing of a friend in 2013.